Fredpeperoni/Fredpeperoni/README.md

 - 👋 Hi, I’m @Fredpeperoni
 - 👀 I’m interested in Data Science and Machine Learning and their applications in Chemistry
-- 🌱 I’m currently learning SQL
+- 🌱 I’m currently study ML, Statistics, Discrete models and Linux in Ozon Masters

 <!---